Graph & Network Modeling¶

 |---|---|---|

-| DFS / BFS | Depth-First Search and Breadth-First Search are fundamental graph traversal algorithms with different characteristics and use cases. | DFS / BFS |
+| DFS / BFS | Depth-first and breadth-first traversal. | DFS / BFS |

 When to Use Graph Algorithms¶